cujojs/curl/README.md

 	  `apiName` config param to "require"
 	* configuration parameters for plugins are now defined in a sub-object of the main config object: { css: { cssOption: true } }
-* earlier:
-	* Fixed !order option for js! plugin in non-Firefox browsers (0.4.3)
-	* Fixed the compiled version in 0.4.2 (dist/ folder)
-	* Several fixes to path and package mapping were made in 0.4.1

 TODO: